jessetane/multiparser/README.md

 Formidable currently doesn't work with node >= 9.4.
 Also a bit cleaner to have a standalone module.

 ## How
 The module exports a class `Multiparser` which inherits from `Stream.Writable`.
-Http request streams can be piped to instances which emit `'part'` events (basically instances of `Stream.PassThrough`) that can then be piped around as needed.
+Http request streams can be piped to instances which will emit `'part'` events (basically instances of `Stream.PassThrough`) that can then be piped around as needed.

+## Notes
+Since the parser writes directly to the emitted parts' streams, backpressure should depend on where the parts get piped to.
+Perhaps this can be automated in the future, but for now you have to assign an instance of `Stream.Writable` to `part.destination` if you'd like the parser to exert backpressure on the HTTP request.

 ## Usage
 The code below is pretty much straight from `example/http.js`